jesuscuevas/csus_website/_posts/2020-08-15-norms-for-online-class-interactions.md

 Use the homework assignment submission comments for private communication with me, the instructor.
 I encourage you to use audio or video, and I plan to also.
 For example, you can tell me what you struggled with in this assignment, or if you have something personal going on this week that prohibited you from doing as well as you usually do.
-You can also talk with me about your classes and career plans, ask me about [my educational experiences](http://webpages.csus.edu/fitzgerald/my-education-path/), or ask about anything academic and career related
+You can also talk with me about your classes and career plans, ask me about [my educational experiences](http://webpages.csus.edu/fitzgerald/my-education-path/), or ask about anything academic and career related.
 If you're experiencing relationship troubles, depression, or other issues more suitable for a trained counselor, then I may refer you to [Counseling Services](https://www.csus.edu/student-life/health-counseling/).
+Keep in mind that all faculty members are mandatory reporters, which means we must [report issues](https://www.csus.edu/title-ix/reporting.html) such as child abuse.